COMMERCIAL LAW

 The Main Stages for Company Registration in Kenya

-Once the statutory forms for registration of the company have been duly signed by shareholders, directors and filed by the lawyer alongside the requisite information e.g. passports of directors and their passport photos, the Companies Registry may revert as follows:
+- Once the statutory forms for registration of the company have been duly signed by shareholders, directors and the lawyer and subsequently filed by the lawyer alongside the requisite information e.g. passports of directors and their passport photos, the Companies Registry may revert as follows:

 - If the application for registration of the company has no issues, the Companies’ Registry will issue the certificate of incorporation which contains the name, registration number and registration date of the company and the CR 12 document which is the written record summarising the shareholders and their holdings, the directors and their postal addresses, the address of the company and the company name and company registration number.